Chipping Campden: Schools

-Buses are available to Stratford-upon-Avon, Moreton-in-Marsh and Cheltenham.
+Transport

+Chipping Campden railway station was a stop on the Cotswold Line, but was closed in 1966.
+Since 2014, there have been proposals to reopen it.

+The nearest National Rail station is at Moreton-in-Marsh, eight miles away.
+Great Western Railway operates generally hourly services between London Paddington and Worcestershire Parkway, via Reading, Oxford and Evesham.

+Local bus routes are operated by Stagecoach Midlands, Pulham Coaches and Hedgehog Community Buses; these connect the town with Cheltenham, Evesham, Mickleton, Moreton-in-Marsh and Stratford-upon-Avon.

 Cotswold Games

 Since the early seventeenth century, the town has been home to a championship of rural games, which later turned into Robert Dover's Cotswold Olimpick Games.
-The games were discontinued in 1852 but revived in 1963 and still continue.
+The games were discontinued in 1852, but were revived in 1963 and still continue.

-The Olimpicks are held every summer on the Friday evening following the late Spring Bank-holiday (usually late May or early June), on Dover's Hill, near Chipping Campden.
-Peculiar to the games is the sport of shin-kicking (hay stuffed down the trousers can ease one's brave passage to later rounds).
+The Olimpicks are held every summer on the Friday evening following the late Spring bank holiday (usually late May or early June), on Dover's Hill, near Chipping Campden.
+Peculiar to the games is the sport of shin-kicking, where hay stuffed down the trousers to ease one's brave passage to later rounds.

 To mark the end of the games, there is a huge bonfire and firework display.
 This is followed by a torch-lit procession back into the town and dancing to a local band in the square.
 The Scuttlebrook Wake takes place the following day.
 The locals don fancy dress costumes and follow the Scuttlebrook Queen, with her four attendants and Page Boy, in a procession to the centre of town pulled on a decorated dray by the town's own Morris Men.
 This is then followed by the presentation of prizes and displays of Maypole and Country dancing by the two primary schools and Morris dancing.
 Another procession from there past the fairground in Leysbourne and the Alms Houses brings that stage of the celebration to a close whilst the fair continues until midnight and, like a ghost, is gone by the morning.

 The 2019 Games agenda included events such as a children's half-mile Junior Circuit, a Championship of the Hill race for adults and a Tug O’War competition.
-The organizers also planned fireworks, a torchlit procession, marching bands and cannons firing.
+The organisers also planned fireworks, a torchlit procession, marching bands and cannons firing.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from either the Sutton Coldfield or Lark Stoke TV transmitters.

+The town is served by both BBC CWR and BBC Radio Gloucestershire.
+Other radio stations are Heart West, Greatest Hits Radio South West, Capital Mid-Counties, and North Cotswold Community Radio, a community-based station which broadcasts from the town.

+The town's local newspapers are the Chipping Campden Bulletin, Evesham Observer and Cotswold Journal.

 Music

-Since 2002 Chipping Campden has hosted what is now widely recognised as one of the UK's leading music festivals.
-The 2020 Festival had been scheduled to run from May 9 to 23, but was cancelled due to the Covid-19 pandemic.
+Since 2002, Chipping Campden has hosted what is now widely recognised as one of the UK's leading music festivals.
+The 2020 Festival had been scheduled to run from 9 to 23 May, but was cancelled due to the COVID-19 pandemic.